 Duke-Margolis Bass Connections Projects

 The Duke-Margolis Center for Health Policy has applied and been accepted for a multitude of Bass Connections projects through the University.
-These projects assist to bridge the gap of classroom and the real world, giving students a chance to roll up their sleeves and tackle complex societal problems alongside faculty and staff on interdisciplinary teams.
-Together they work on interdisciplinary teams of graduate and undergraduate students collaborating with the faculty and staff on cutting-edge research that spans subjects, demographic groups and borders.
+These projects assist to bridge the gap between the classroom and the real world, giving students a chance to roll up their sleeves and tackle complex societal problems alongside faculty and staff on interdisciplinary teams.
+Together they work on interdisciplinary teams of graduate and undergraduate students collaborating with the faculty and staff on cutting-edge research that spans subjects, demographic groups, and borders.
 Duke-Margolis is fortunate to have this opportunity for students and associated faculty.

 The overall goal of this project is to reduce disparities in access to screening and treatment among low-income women in Peru.
 The project team will conduct evaluations of key implementation factors for long-term sustainability and scaling of the WISH model (cost-effectiveness, policymaking, community awareness/storytelling) for cervical cancer screening and treatment in Cajamarca, Peru

 Building on the work of the 2020-2021 team, this project will synthesize available evidence to inform cost-effectiveness modeling to evaluate strategies to reduce hearing loss.
 The overall goal is to envision a world where the evidence on the economics of global (and country-specific) hearing healthcare policy is available to and understood by all stakeholders, and where evidence-based economic analyses are incorporated into strategies for reducing the burden of unaddressed hearing loss.